 The John Wellingham Organ Studies Library for the University opened here in Jesus in March 2017 and provides easy access for our organ scholars to a range of scores and musical literature that would often be beyond a student’s pocket.

-The Choir is led by the organ scholars with considerable support from the Chaplain.
-Rather than offering choral scholarships to a select few, the College provides free singing lessons every week during term time to anyone who wishes to join the choir, ensure that each member can benefit from such training.
+The Choir is led by the organ scholars with support, training and advice from the Chapel Music Co-ordinator.
+The College provides free singing lessons every week during term time to anyone who wishes to join the choir, ensuring that each member can benefit from such training.
 The Choir sings at Sunday Choral Evensong, a few occasional services, and one or two special events throughout the year, with two rehearsals a week.
-Choir tours take place every year, most recently in 2018 to Georgia with an ambassadorial invitation.
-In recent years we have also toured to Italy, Hong Kong and China, the Channel Islands, and are now planning our 2019 tour to Germany.
-We have just released a CD with Regent Records and plan to record a programme of Celtic choral music (reflecting our Welsh heritage) in 2019.
+Choir tours take place every year, most recently in 2019 to Germany and in 2018 to Georgia with an ambassadorial invitation.
+In recent years we have also toured to Italy, Hong Kong and China, the Channel Islands, and are now planning our 2020 tour to Malta.
+We have released a CD with Regent Records and plan to record a programme of Celtic choral music (reflecting our Welsh heritage) in 2020.
 As a team, we together maintain both a high standard of music, and a warm, inclusive character.

 The Chapel is well-attended and supportive of the music we offer.
 Passionate about musical outreach, and as a flagship of the Young Organ Scholars’ Trust in Oxbridge colleges, we are also looking for ways to enthuse local secondary school students about music.
 Consequently we offer a variety of further opportunities such as Choral masterclasses arranged within the College with prominent English church musicians such as Nicholas Cleobury and Kerry Beaumont.
 Recitals are welcomed, and Organ Scholars are further encouraged to make the most of their own individual musical skills and interests.